run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/overview.md

 5: **Allows reopening** – Option to allow activities that are linked to this flow to be reopened regardless of group settings;

-6: **Write business object data in ticket creation** – Option that allows to create or update business object data configured in our Neuro language when creating a ticket;
+6: **Write business object data in ticket creation** – Option that allows to create or update business object data configured in our Builder language when creating a ticket;

 7: **Update data of business objects after executing user tasks** – Option that allows to update business objects created during the execution of user tasks.